riconaranjo/COMP-2402/Final Review.md

     It is a set of all functions..

+    O(f(n)) denotes the set of functions g(n) where c•f(n) starts to dominate at large enough n.

+    It describes the limiting behaviour of a function.
+In terms of algorithms, it describes the worst case runtime.
+It is a set of all functions that are larger than the runtime of an algorithm, at sufficiently large n.

+    It describes the growth rate of an algorithm's runtime as the number of elements increases.

 2. What does the statement 2n + 3 = O(n^2) mean?

     It means that the function 2n+3 is a member of the Set O(n^2)

+    It means that for a given value k, 2n + 3 ≤ k•n^2

 3. Recall the basic big-O hierarchy: for any constants a,b > 1: